MEMEZNUT999/PyPlot/README.md

 # PyPlot
 An open source simple Python program to draw graphs using matplotlib

+# Note
+**This is a very small project and I won't be putting much time into this.
+Its fairly easy to code and improve it**

 # How to setup
    **You will need Python to use this, I reccomend 3.9.8 since it's the one I used to test it out (https://python.org/downloads)**